-Be able to set up, serve, maintain and clear for table service
+Outcome 2 Be able to set up, serve, maintain and clear for table service explain the factors to be taken into account when setting up, serving, maintaining and clearing for table service.

 - 1 set up tables and service stations

 - 2 interact with customers

-- 3 advise customers on food and beverage items and take and process orders
+- advise customers on food and beverage items and take and process orders

 - 4 provide table service

 - 5 clear, clean and store equipment.